 Ability to Keep Residents Mobile

-This is the percent of residents who maintained mobility over time.
-Preserving mobility is usually a great sign for residents' well-being.
+This is the percentage of patients that remained mobile levels over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations